 Do you want the problem resolution the issue (problem definition, data collection) to be evaluated?

+Problems should be defined narrowly, with an eye toward resolution rather than sweeping.
+For example, “how do we enhance sharing data of Special Interest Aliens between border officials” versus “How do we improve information sharing on migrant flows.”

 Do you want decision making issue (creation of alternatives, decisions regarding solutions, decisions regarding monitoring) to be evaluated?

 Do you want the internal and external communications issue (exchange of accurate and vital information, achievement of shared understanding among the members of the organization) to be evaluated?